janchj/node-api-trains/README.md

 * Authentication, using any existing oauth server and auth0/passport.
 * Expose additional endpoints (operators? stations?)
 * Use firebase or remote data source to store lookup values, to have dynamic lookup models.
-* Caching, with more 'accurate', to speed things up.
+* External caching, with more 'accurate' expiration, to speed things up, possibly using redis.
-* additional remote logging, possibly using an external service like papertrail.
+* Additional remote logging, possibly using an external service like papertrail.
+* Add hosting with heroku?

 ## Run
 * npm install
 * npm run

+## Docs
+* Run and navigate to path '/docs'